-- (b) it is determined under this Law that a person was taxed in excess of the proper amount, the tax administrator must refund to that person any excess taxes paid by that person. - (2) Where a person is entitled to a refund of taxes, Council may direct the tax administrator to refund the amount in whole or in part by applying it as a credit on account of taxes or other unpaid amounts that are due or accruing due to the First Nation in respect of taxable property held by that person. - (3) Where a person is entitled to be refunded an amount of taxes paid under this Law, the tax administrator must pay the person interest as follows: - (a) interest accrues from the date that the taxes were originally paid to the First Nation; - (b) the interest rate during each successive three (3) month period beginning on April 1, July 1, October 1 and January 1 in every year, is two percent (2%) below the prime lending rate of the principal banker to the First Nation on the 15th day of the month immediately preceding that three (3) month period; - (c) interest will not be compounded; and - (d) interest stops running on the day payment of the money owed is delivered or mailed to the person to whom it is owed, or is actually paid.
+- 7.(1) Where a person is taxed in excess of the proper amount in a taxation year, the tax administrator must refund to that person any excess taxes paid by that person. - (2) Where a person is entitled to a refund of taxes, the Council may direct the tax administrator to refund the amount in whole or in part by applying it as a credit on account of taxes or other unpaid amounts that are due or accruing due to the First Nation in respect of taxable property held by that person.

+- (3) Where a person is entitled to be refunded an amount of taxes paid under this Law, the tax administrator must pay the person interest as follows: - (a) interest accrues from the date that the taxes were originally paid to the First Nation; - (b) the interest rate during each successive three (3) month period beginning on January 1, April I, July 1, and October 1 in every year, is two percent (2%) below the prime lending rate of the principal banker to the First Nation on the 15th day of the month immediately preceding that three (3) month period; - (c) interest will not be compounded; and - (d) interest stops running on the day payment of the money owed is delivered or mailed to the person to whom it is owed, or is actually paid.